verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 ---
-title: "Customizing Load Balancers on OKE"
+title: "Customize Load Balancers on OKE"
-description: "Customizing load balancers on OKE for Verrazzano system and application endpoints"
+description: "Customize load balancers on OKE for Verrazzano system and application endpoints"
 linkTitle: OKE Load Balancers
 weight: 3
 draft: false
 ---

-Verrazzano sets up the following load balancers on Kubernetes at install time:
+Verrazzano sets up the following load balancers on Kubernetes at installation:
 * Load balancer for NGINX ingress
 * Load balancer for Istio ingress

 Verrazzano allows customizing the load balancers allocated by Oracle Container Engine (OKE) using annotations defined by OKE.

-### Customizing load balancer shape
+### Customize the load balancer shape

 At installation, Verrazzano lets you customize the shape and size of the load balancers created.
 OCI offers a flexible load balancer which uses Dynamic Shape:
 * 10 Mbps
 * 100 Mbps
 * 400 Mbps
 * 8,000 Mbps